-As part of the IRP process, Cascade completes a comprehensive review of the distribution system models every two years to ensure that the Company can maintain reliable service to customers during design day events.
-Cascade also completes annual reviews of its distribution system models as part of the annual budgeting process and will update the five-year budget as needed based upon new information that impacts the five-year planning.
+As part of the IRP process, Cascade completes a comprehensive review of the Company's distribution system models every two years to ensure that Cascade can maintain reliable service to customers during design day events.
+Cascade also completes annual reviews of its distribution system models as part of an annual budgeting process and will update the five-year budget as needed based upon new information that impacts the five-year planning.
 If a deficit is predicted the system is evaluated and a reinforcement will be proposed and selected based on alternative analysis criteria.
 The selected reinforcement will then be placed into the capital budget based on the timing needs of the predicted deficit.

 The Engineering services department works closely with Field Operations coordinators, Energy Services representatives, and district management to assure the system is safe and reliable.
 As towns develop, the need for pipeline expansions and reinforcements increases.
 The expansions are historically driven by new city developments or new housing plats.
 Before expansions and installation can be constructed to serve these new customers, engineering analysis is performed.
 As new groups of customers seek natural gas service, the models help engineers determine how best to serve them reliably.
-To review distribution system plans Cascade has planned over the next 5 years, see Appendix I.